signalfx/signalflow-library/library/signalfx/detectors/apm/latency/sudden_change/README.md

-It returns a detect block that triggers when the specified percentile of latency, suitably filtered and grouped, over the last `current_window` is greater than `1 + fire_growth_rate_threshold` times the latency (for the same percentile, similarly filtered and grouped) of the preceding `historical_window` AND when FIXME ;
+It returns a detect block that triggers when the specified percentile of latency, suitably filtered and grouped, over the last `current_window` is greater than `1 + fire_growth_rate_threshold` times the latency (for the same percentile, similarly filtered and grouped) of the preceding `historical_window`, and when volume conditions are met;
 clears when latency is less than `1 + clear_growth_rate_threshold` times the baseline.